simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/disconnectnode.md

 - n: "Address"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "*Updated in Bitcoin Core 0.14.1*<br><br>The node you want to disconnect from as a string in the form of `<IP address>:<port>`.
+  d: "*Updated in Bitcoin Cash Node 0.14.1*<br><br>The node you want to disconnect from as a string in the form of `<IP address>:<port>`.
 The IP address may be a hostname resolvable through DNS, an IPv4 address, an IPv4-as-IPv6 address, or an IPv6 address"

 {% enditemplate %}